 Joining the UCSF TECH Lab

-Thanks for your interest in joining the UCSF TECH Lab (Technologies Empowering Consumer Health)!
-This is an exciting time make a tangible and ideally significant impact in consumer digital health informatics.
+Thanks for your interest in joining the UCSF TECH Lab!
+The "TECH" stands for "Technologies Empowering Community and Consumer Health".
+This is an exciting time make a tangible and ideally significant impact in community and consumer digital health informatics.
 There are a plethora of challenges and corresponding opportunities in this burgeoning field, and I am excited to train the next generation of consumer digital health researchers.
 Students from underrepresented and disadvantaged backgrounds and life experiences are especially encouraged to apply!Below, I list how to work with me in each capacity.
+Please read the below carefully to see what the active opportunities are.
 Note that availabilities under each category below are continuously changing.
 If there is not currently an opportunity, please check back in 6 months.
 I am actively pursuing additional grant opportunities to expand our team and research capabilities.
+In short, for 2026 I only have positions open for already-funded PhD, postdoc, residency, and fellowship positions as well as rotation PhD students focused on spending a rotation applying to fellowships.
+We are at capacity for 2026 and cannot accept new external volunteers.

 Clinical Informatics Fellows: If you have completed medical school and have been accepted to UCSF's Clinical Informatics Fellowship (CIF), I would be happy to be your primary mentor if you have an interest in expanding your research portfolio into consumer digital health informatics.
 The Clinical Informatics Fellowship at UCSF is a two year program for physicians who have successfully completed any ACGME/ABMS residency and who wish to develop and advance a professional and primary interest in informatics.
 The UCSF CIF seeks to train physicians who will go on to become leaders in their specialty as well as in the specialty of informatics, advancing their own work while also becoming invaluable resources and collaborators for their peers.
 Formal education or significant experience in computer science is helpful but not required.
 Fellows will either arrive or leave with the necessary CS expertise.
 I am happy to work with promising Fellows at all levels of prior experience; I have many possible projects spanning various skillsets.